TarmoJussila/Avaruus-CB/COMPILE.md

 PREREQUISITES
 ----------------------------------------------------------------

-- Download and install the CoolBasic game engine (see link above)
+Download and install the CoolBasic game engine (see link above).

-CHECKING
+CHECK
 ----------------------------------------------------------------

 To check the syntax of the source code you can run the check from inside the CoolBasic Editor.